- Optimizely X Web Experimentation

 You'll choose between a bundled snippet (which includes Optimizely Classic and Optimizely X) and a standalone snippet (only Optimizely X).
 The bundled snippet is ~50kB larger.
 Use it to keep running experiments in Classic while you try out X. When you're ready to move to Optimizely X, switch to the standalone snippet to reduce snippet size and improve speed and performance.

-Check out our article on implementing the Optimizely snippet for a full walkthrough.
-Or take a look at this short video to get rolling quickly:
+Check out our article on implementing the Optimizely snippet for more detailed instructions or take a look at this short video:

 2. Manage collaborators, projects and experiments